TheRincon/gc_plotter/README.md

 ```
 The following files will be created in the directory which has the reference genome

-".sizes"       file which specifies all the chromosomes/scaffolds and the lengths in basepairs
+".sizes"       file which specifies all the chromosomes/scaffolds and the lengths in basepairs <br>
-".bed"         a bed file
+".bed"         a bed file <br>
-".fai"         fasta index from samtools
+".fai"         fasta index from samtools <br>
 ".igv"         igv viewer file with positions, bins, and gc content.
-Output file needed for gc_plotter
+Output file needed for gc_plotter<br>

 ---